Entanglement distribution based on quantum walk in arbitrary quantum networks: Experimental setup

 \section{Experimental setup}

-In this experiment, the quantum processor consists of 10 superconducting qubits, with neighboring qubits coupled through capacitance, and all the qubits are arranged in a one-dimensional chain.
-The quantum processor worked in low-temperature environment of about 10 mk formed by cryogenic equipment, and each qubit requires one microwave channel to control the frequency of it, and another microwave channel is needed for excitation.
-A group of control electronics working at room-temperature such as arbitrary waveform generators and microwave sources provide microwave pulses, which are connected to quantum chips through microwave transmission lines.
-In addition, a microwave channel is also needed to transmit readout pulses, and a microwave transmission line is used to measure states of all qubits simultaneously.
-The scattered signal is demodulated by ADC to obtain measurement results.
-The wiring of control electronics and cryogenic equipment are shown in the \Cref{wiring}.
+In this experiment, the quantum processor consisted of 10 superconducting qubits, with neighboring qubits coupled through capacitance, and all the qubits were arranged in a one-dimensional chain.
+The quantum processor works in a low-temperature environment of approximately 10 mk formed by cryogenic equipment, and each qubit requires one microwave channel to control its frequency, and another microwave channel is needed for excitation.
+A group of control electronics working at room-temperature, such as arbitrary waveform generators and microwave sources, provides microwave pulses, which are connected to quantum chips through microwave transmission lines.
+In addition, a microwave channel is required to transmit readout pulses, and a microwave transmission line is used to simultaneously measure the states of all qubits.
+The scattered signal was demodulated by the ADC to obtain the measurement results.
+The wiring of the control electronics and cryogenic equipment is illustrated in the \Cref{wiring}.

-Due to fixed coupling rates, the difference of idle frequecies between adjacent qubits should be large enough to minimize residual Z-Z coupling between qubits with large detuning, also known as AC Stark effect.
-When applying readout pulses to each qubit simultaneously, each qubit is biased at a designed point to reduce correlated readout errors caused by measurement.
+Owing to fixed coupling rates, the difference in idle frequencies between adjacent qubits should be large enough to minimize residual Z-Z coupling between qubits with large detuning, also known as the AC Stark effect.
+When applying readout pulses to each qubit simultaneously, each qubit was biased at a designed point to reduce the correlated readout errors caused by the measurement.

-Some parameters of quantum processor are shown in \Cref{para} and \Cref{CZ}.
-The fidelities of two-qubit CZ gates are obtained by quantum process tomography.The qpt fidelity is obtained when other qubits are on the groud state.
+Some parameters of the quantum processor are listed in \Cref{para} and \Cref{CZ}.
+The fidelities of the two-qubit CZ gates were obtained using quantum process tomography.The qpt fidelity is obtained when the other qubits are in the ground state.